 Approved Projects

-• All principal investigators (PIs) who would like to submit proposals for discussion at the IAEC meeting may download Forms B from the CPCSEA website/AVMC&H website or request it through the official IAEC e-mail id [email protected].
+• All principal investigators (PIs) who would like to submit proposals for discussion at the IAEC meeting may download Forms B from the CCSEA website/AVMC&H website or request it through the official IAEC e-mail id [email protected].

 • In general, only those projects that have obtained final approval from the Institutional Research Committee (IRC) will be taken up for discussion for IAEC approval.
 In cases where the project has been submitted for IRC approval, but an approval letter is awaited, then the PI will be allowed to submit the proposal for the IAEC meeting.
 However, an IAEC approval letter will be issued only after receiving the final IRC approval.